 Vnesheconombank (VEB) in successfully defending a claim brought by a bondholder against the former Soviet bank for Foreign Economic Activity, and discharged a charging order.

 Acted for a number of institutions in relation to confidential regulatory matters, including LIBOR, FX, Precious Metals, and Treasuries, involving the FCA and SFO in the UK; BaFin in Germany; CONSOB in Italy; and CFTC, SEC, and DOJ in the U.S.

 Corporate and Private Equity

 A joint venture between TPG and VTB in a high-profile shareholders’ dispute over control of a $2 billion Russian retail group, Lenta LLC.
 The dispute involved 11 hearings in London, before the LCIA and the English Commercial Court; four hearings and three sets of hearings in the BVI; and over 60 sets of proceedings in the Russian Arbitrazh and labour courts.

-The former non-executive directors of a UK public company in relation to potential liability under s.90 FSMA and proceedings arising out of the collapse of the company’s business and proceedings against its auditors, following related regulatory action by the FSA.
+The former non-executive directors of a UK public company in relation to potential property liability under s.90 FSMA and proceedings arising out of the collapse of the company’s business and proceedings against its auditors, following related regulatory action by the FSA.

 Victoria Plum, one of the UK’s leading online bathroom retailers, in a successful High Court claim for infringement of a registered trademark against another bathroom retailer, Victorian Plumbing.